 Kdenlive is a robust video editor Windows operating system built with KDE frameworks.
 The MLT framework handles a lot of the video processing itself.

-Multi-track editing is sometimes necessary if there are different audio or video tracks you need.
-You can choose the format you want and will typically be able to convert it to another format, so you are working with the same ones throughout the project.
+Multi-track editing is sometimes necessary if you need different audio or video tracks.
+You can choose the format you want and will typically convert it to another format, so you are working with the same ones throughout the project.

 Effects and transitions are a big part of video editing.
-Sometimes you want to change colors, make audio changes, or replace another part of the video.
-This is all possible in the program.
-This is very convenient, especially when trying to balance it.
+Sometimes you want to change colors, make audio changes, or replace another video part.

-Sometimes, you simply want to edit the end result on a computer or take your work home with you.
+Sometimes, you want to edit the result on a computer or take your work home with you.
 You can make lower resolution versions for the editing, and then it will render back to the high-quality video for the final product.

-However, this app will let you see the feedback or render different parts in advance.
+However, this app will let you know the feedback or render different parts in advance.
 That way, everything syncs up on the timeline in the exact way that you wanted it to.